-Benjamin H. Hardaway High School International Baccalaureate Programme (1351) Class of 2021: EXTENDED ESSAY AGREEMENT
+Benjamin H. Hardaway High School International Baccalaureate Programme (1351) Class of 2022: EXTENDED ESSAY AGREEMENT

-Research Subject (not to ppic): Supervisor Agreeme nt I have readassist him/her with the Exensuring that I will be aventhe summer of 2020 and t 's Extende extended Essay process including ailable through the communicat to meet at the required times as consible for understanding the E ed Essay proposal and agree to the reflection component, ion method(s) indicated below ove specified in the EE Timeline.
-I also EE guidelines both generally and Supervisor's printed name Supervisor's signature Date Supervisor's contact in nformation during summer of 2020: Phone Number: Text message preferred E-mail: I have read the entire I am aware that I am Extended Essay proce I understand that the I certify that I have reto meet the deadlines Hardaway High School I realize that each IB I am aware that the cawarded an IB Diplo I understand that if rewill not be submitted so that I may remain in good stanged and to qualify to take my IB exceptions and to qualify to take my IB exceptions that the authority to set its of the first and the my Extended Essay may ma. above supervisor to complete the ag contact and meetings.
+Research Subject (not to ppic): Supervisor Agreeme nt ensuring that I will be ave the summer of 2020 and t ctended Essay process including ailable through the communicat so meet at the required times as soonsible for understanding the I ed Essay proposal and agree to the reflection component, ion method(s) indicated below over specified in the EE Timeline.
+I also EE guidelines both generally and Supervisor's printed name Supervisor's signature Date Supervisor's contact in nformation during summer of 2021: Phone Number: Text message preferred E-mail: I have read the entire I am aware that I am Extended Essay proce I understand that the I certify that I have reto meet the deadlines Hardaway High School I realize that each IB I am aware that the cawarded an IB Diplo I understand that if rewill not be submitted so that I may remain in good stanged and to qualify to take my IB exceptions and to qualify to take my IB exceptions to set its containing to my Extended Essay may ma. above supervisor to complete the ng contact and meetings.
 Programme requirement.
-2020 and that it is my responsibility ading in the IB Magnet Programme at ams.
-Own internal timeline for the EE. determine whether or not I am any form of academic malpractice, it a Candidate status.
+2021 and that it is my responsibility ading in the IB Magnet Programme at ams.
+Own internal timeline for the EE. determine whether or not I am any form of academic malpractice, it as Candidate status.
 Student's printed name Student's signature Date Parent's printed name Parent's signature Date